Ivins, Utah Saves Time and Funds New Positions Using OpenGov Budget Builder

 Ritchie said that compared to Ivins’s previous budget process, using OpenGov Budget Builder reduced his time inputting information and making changes by 50 percent.
 “It was a time savings for everyone because department heads could update their own numbers without my involvement as we went along,” he said.
 “As we prepare them, our budgets are really fluid.
 Budget Builder streamlined our process because we could make changes faster and everyone was on the same page earlier than in the past.”

-The team also became more efficient because they stopped duplicating their efforts by working in the cloud.
-Whereas department heads previously input budget changes into various static spreadsheets and relied on Ritchie to import data into a master sheet, when using Budget Builder, each person input and updated figures directly the centralized budget system.
-Those changes were immediately available online.
+Previously, department heads input budget changes into various static spreadsheets and relied on Ritchie to import data into a master sheet.
+When using Budget Builder, each person updated figures directly in the centralized budget system, and those changes were immediately available online.

 Ivins Discovers Available Funds for New Hires